Lenyn Sosa Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Orioles pitching staff last season ranked 25th in MLB.
+- The Orioles pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had a 3.97 team ERA that ranked 17th among all league pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.

-- Orioles pitchers combined to allow 171 total home runs last year (1.1 per game).
+- Orioles pitchers combined to give up 171 total home runs last year (1.1 per game).
 That ranked 14th in baseball.

-- Wells (0-1) gets the start for the Orioles, his second of the season.
+- Gibson (3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.

-- In his last appearance -- out of the bullpen on Monday -- the righty tossed 2/3 innings against the Oakland Athletics while surrendering hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Oakland Athletics while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.